 Where definitional differences exist between U.S. item strata and COICOP classes, factors are used to bridge between the two structures.
 This allocation and imputation procedure is an approximation of direct collection of COICOP item categories.

-Monthly indexes are produced for the urban (U) population from December 2009.
-Data are usually available about 2 weeks after the release of the CPI-U. Release of indexes may be delayed due to resource availability and other constraints.
+Monthly indexes are produced for the urban (U) population.
+Data are usually available a few days after the release of the CPI-U. Release of indexes may be delayed due to resource availability and other constraints.
 Indexes for all items and all items less food and energy are calculated in addition to the 12 COICOP divisions and some additional special aggregates:

 01: Food and non-alcoholic beverages

 02: Alcoholic beverages and tobacco

 03: Clothing and footwear

 04: Housing, water, gas, electricity, and other fuels

 05: Furnishings, household equipment, and routine maintenance of the house

 COICOP consumer prices data are also available from the OECD webpage.

 Additional information is available on the Organisation for Economic Co-operation and Development What contributes to annual inflation? page, on the Eurostat COICOP HICP glossary page, or Eurostat homepage.